Mental Health Groups

 WHERE: This group will take place virtually over a Zoom video-call.
 All members will need a private space with a stable internet connection and a journal or other self-reflective practice to participate.
 Please be in touch about access needs.

-WHO: This group could be a fit for anyone who is experiencing trauma symptoms and who would like to feel relief and a sense of community.
+WHO: This group can be a fit for anyone who is experiencing trauma symptoms and who would like experience relief and a sense of community.

-FACILITATORS: Anja Hess, RCC 18489 and another teammate, TBD
+FACILITATORS: Anja Hess, RCC 18489 and another trauma specialist from our team

 Gender Joy: Online Peer Support

-This peer support group is led by Anja Hess, RCC, and Mandy Woelfle and offers a space for Two Spirit, trans, nonbinary, gender creative and questioning community members to connect.
+This peer support group is led by Anja Hess, RCC, and offers a space for Two Spirit, trans, nonbinary, gender creative and questioning community members to connect.
 Be validated in your gender experience and receive evidence-based support specific to your journey.

-Perhaps.
 Participation may be covered by insurance if yours includes services by an RCC.
-Suggested donation per session is $20-$40 and pay-what-you-can for Indigenous participants.
+Suggested fee per session is $20-$40 and pay-what-you-can for Indigenous participants.
 If cost is a barrier, please let us know you’re interested.

 A calendar with future themes will be sent out after the first session, so participants can plan which sessions they want to attend.